Partha Chatterjee

 Biography

-I am currently finishing a book entitled Government by the People: Critique of the Nation Form consisting of three parts: Government of the People (sovereignty), Government for the People (populism) and Government by the People (democracy).
-I hope to have a complete manuscript by early 2018.
-Alongside, I have begun a study of the curious phenomenon of the disappearance of caste in the politics of the Indian state of West Bengal.
-I have recently completed two papers on this subject.
+Partha Chatterjee is currently finishing a book entitled Government by the People: Critique of the Nation Form consisting of three parts: Government of the People (sovereignty), Government for the People (populism) and Government by the People (democracy).
+He hopes to have a completed manuscript by early 2018.
+Alongside, he has begun a study of the curious phenomenon of the disappearance of caste in the politics of the Indian state of West Bengal.
+He has recently completed two papers on this subject.

 2015. (with Sudipta Kaviraj and Nivedita Menon) The Indian Ideology: Three Responses to Perry Anderson (Permanent Black)